/*

 * "replaceKeyboardFocusManager" in order to replace the

-* the current KeyboardFocusManager
+* the current KeyboardFocusManager.

 * If this permission is not granted,

-* this method will throw a SecurityException
+* this method will throw a SecurityException,

-* and the current KeyboardFocusManager
+* and the current KeyboardFocusManager will be unchanged.

 *